2019-2020 Seminars in Teaching Excellence

 This STE explores models of service learning and community engagement teaching, including the nuts and bolts of forming meaningful and sustainable external partnerships and how to integrate community engagement into an existing course.
 Topics may also include transfer, experiential and project-based learning, citizenship, and institutional ethics.

-- Dr. Elizabeth Goodhue, Associate Director for Engaged Teaching, UCLA Center for Community Learning
+- Dr. Elizabeth Goodhue, Associate Director for Faculty Engagement, UCLA Center for the Advancement of Teaching

 - Dr. Willeke Wendrich, Professor, Near Eastern Languages and Cultures

 This STE builds upon UCLA’s robust Urban Humanities community by continuing to explore the theory and practice of urban humanities as it may relate to environmental design, urban planning, geohumanities, and architectural and civil engineering disciplines.